From Unstructured Data to Demand Counterfactuals: Theory and Practice: Case 1: Endogenous Prices

-The idea behind (\ref{eq: kappa_bc blp linear}) is to choose the weights $\hat c$ and $\hat d_1,\ldots,\hat d_\tau$ so that $\hat \kappa_{bc}$ does not depend on $\hat \gamma$ to first order.\footnote{There is a long tradition of using corrections such as these in two-step estimation.
+The idea behind (\ref{eq: kappa_bc blp linear no micro}) and (\ref{eq: kappa_bc blp linear}) is to choose the weights so that $\hat \kappa_{bc}$ does not depend on $\hat \gamma$ to first order.\footnote{There is a long tradition of using corrections such as these in two-step estimation.
 See, e.g., \cite{andrews1994asymptotics} and \cite{newey1994asymptotic}.
-Of course, similar debiasing ideas underlie the DML literature.} This means that, to first order, $\hat \kappa_{bc}$ behaves like the right-hand side of \eqref{eq: kappa_bc blp linear} with $\hat \gamma$ replaced by the true value $\gamma_0 = \gamma(\theta_0, e_0)$, where $\theta_0$ are the true structural parameters and $e_0$ are the true latent attributes.
-In doing so, this purges the first-order effect of proxying $e$ with $\tilde e$.
-In Section~\ref{sec:theory blp}, we show that, as a result, the asymptotic distribution of $\hat \kappa_{bc}$ is centered around the true counterfactual $\kappa_{0}$ and does not depend on $\hat \gamma$.
-This has two important implications: first, $\kappa_{bc}$ is immune to any bias arising from proxying $e$ with $\tilde e$, and second, standard errors do not need to be corrected when $\tilde e$ is chosen in a data-dependent way, e.g., by fine tuning an ML model on choice data.
+Of course, similar debiasing ideas underlie the DML literature.} This means that, to first order, $\hat \kappa_{bc}$ behaves like the right-hand side of \eqref{eq: kappa_bc blp linear no micro} or \eqref{eq: kappa_bc blp linear} with $\hat \gamma$ replaced by the true value $\gamma_0 = \gamma(\theta_0, e_0)$, where $\theta_0$ are the true structural parameters and $e_0$ are the true latent attributes.
+Section~\ref{sec:theory blp} formally shows that $\hat \kappa_{bc}$ is asymptotically unbiased and its distribution does not depend on $\hat \gamma$.
+This has two important implications.
+First, $\hat \kappa_{bc}$ is immune to bias due to proxying $e$ with $\tilde e$.
+Second, standard errors do not need to be corrected when $\tilde e$ is chosen in a data-dependent way, e.g., by fine-tuning an ML model on choice data.

 For the intuition, consider the case without microdata.
 A Taylor expansion of the naive estimator yields